Does Your Dog Need a Flu Shot? What to Know About Canine Flu · Kinship

 Currently, there is no data to suggest that the influenza virus is zoonotic — meaning that it can spread from dogs to humans — but because dogs may carry other viruses that are, it makes sense for young, elderly, pregnant, or immunocompromised people to avoid contact with ill animals.

 While humans may not be susceptible, other animals might be.
-In 2016, cats in an Indiana shelter contracted canine influenza opens in a new tabH3N2, and experts suspected dog-to-cat transmission.
-Sick cats show symptoms including nasal discharge, congestion, fatigue, lip-smacking, and excess salivation.
+In 2016, cats in an Indiana shelter contracted canine influenza H3N2, and experts suspected dog-to-cat transmission.
+Sick cats show symptoms including nasal discharge, fatigue, congestion, lip-smacking, and excess salivation.

 So far, there is no indication that the H3N8 strain can be transmitted from dogs to horses, ferrets, or other animal species.
-However, there is some proof that guinea pigs and ferrets can become infected opens in a new tabwith H3N2.
-Contact your veterinarian if you have more questions.
+However, there is some proof that guinea pigs and ferrets can become infected with H3N2.

 Like most infectious diseases, when it comes to dog flu, prevention is key.
 For both our dogs’ benefit and our own, it’s best to follow the basic rules: wash hands frequently, keep up-to-date on vaccines, and stay home.